 If you are considering planting a ponderosa pine (other than a smaller cultivar), the biggest secret to its success and your happiness will be making sure it is the right tree for you and planning to put it in the right place in your landscape.
 More problems can be avoided by just figuring out those two things before you even buy your plant.

 It really all comes down to location—the plant's native locale and the locale you plan to plant it in.
 Consider the conditions in the tree's native range and think about how close your local conditions match those; if they are pretty close, then it is a match.
+It doesn't thrive in open settings like suburban areas or on exposed coast lines.
+The ponderosa pine prefers to be in denser forests, protected from high winds.

 Next, think about where you might put a tree that could grow to 125 feet tall.
 You should think about the possible mature size, both in terms of width and height, and examine structures, paths, and wires for any interference or damage the tree might cause in the future.